 Research Methods focuses on the application of the scientific method in psychological research to empirically and systematically evaluate behavior and mental processes.
 An emphasis is placed on becoming critical consumers of research.
 Students develop skills related to validating claims, understanding journal articles, designing simple studies, and presenting research projects in poster format.
-Prerequisite: 171.
+Prerequisite: 171, 223.
+Open to psychology majors only (or with instructor permission)